get-convex/reactions/README.md

 - ✅ All operations are idempotent (safe to call multiple times)
 - ✅ **One reaction per user per target+namespace** - changing reactions
   automatically removes the previous one
+- ✅ **Cascade deletion** - easily delete all reactions when content is removed

 Found a bug?
 Feature request?
 [File it here](https://github.com/get-convex/reactions/issues).